Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Parameters for synthetic CP test problems

 \section{Parameters for synthetic CP test problems}

-Table \ref{table:test_problems} lists the parameters for the standard ill-conditioned synthetic test problems used in the main paper.
-The test problems are described in \cite{acar2011scalable}, and the specific choices of parameters for the six classes in Table \ref{table:test_problems} correspond to test problems 7-12 in \cite{sterck2012nonlinear}.
+Table \ref{table:test_problems} lists the parameters for the standard ill-conditioned synthetic test problems used in the paper\cite{acar2011scalable}.
+The specific choices of parameters for the six classes in Table \ref{table:test_problems} correspond to test problems 7-12 in De Sterck\cite{sterck2012nonlinear}.
 All tensors have equal size $s=I_1=I_2=I_3$ in the three tensor dimensions, and have high collinearity $c$.
 The six classes differ in their choice of tensor sizes ($s$), decomposition rank ($R$), and noise parameters $l_1$ and $l_2$.